 Art & Anatomy Exhibition

-The Fabre Museum and the Atger Museum celebrate the 800th anniversary of the Faculty of Medicine
+The Fabre Museum and the Atger Museum are celebrating the 800th anniversary of the Faculty of Medicine

 , , ,

-After being extended at the Musée Fabre during the summer, it is now the turn of the Musée Atger to reopen its doors to the public to (re)discover this beautiful exhibition.
-Not to be missed!
+After being extended at the Musée Fabre over the summer, it’s now the Musée Atger’s turn to reopen its doors to the public so visitors can (re)discover this wonderful exhibition.
+Don’t miss it!

 The Atger Museum is open for this exhibition Monday through Saturday from 1:30 p.m. to 5:30 p.m., from August 31 to October 31.